robusta-dev/robusta/docs/configuration/ai-analysis.rst

               description: "Shows the most recent commits for a repository"
               command: "cd {{ repo_dir }} && git log -{{number_of_commits}} --oneline"

+            # Here, parameters `owner` and `repo` are explicitly defined with details like type,
+            # description, and whether they are required.
+Explicitly defining parameters is
+            # particularly useful if:
+            # - You want to enforce parameter requirements (e.g., `owner` and `repo` are required).
+            # - You want to define optional parameters with default behavior.
             - name: "get_repo_details"
               description: "Fetches details of a specific repository"
               command: "curl -H 'Authorization: token ${GITHUB_TOKEN}' https://api.github.com/repos/{{ owner }}/{{ repo }}"